antonDedyaev/antonDedyaev/README.md

   <h3>I've graduated from <a href="https://ru.hexlet.io/">Hexlet</a>.</h3>

-  <h3>I'm stocked about Frontend development and open to job proposals (Frontend Dev: Javascript / Typescript) !
+  <h3>I'm passionate about Frontend development and open to job proposals (Frontend Dev: Javascript / Typescript) !
   </h3>

   <h4>Let's keep in touch:</h4>